PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 multi-language reports for Power BI using a strategy that is reliable, predictable and scalable.

+### Power BI Support for Localization and Translations

 The primary localization feature in Power BI used to build multi-language reports is known as **metadata translations**.
 Power BI inherited this feature from its predecessor, Analysis Services, which